wesleybertipaglia/blog-api/README.md

 - [ ] Deploy
 - [ ] Monitoring

-## 🚀 Improvements

-The following improvements can be made to the project:

-- [ ] todo

 ## 📜 License

 This repository is licensed under the [MIT].
 See the [LICENSE](LICENSE) file for details.